-- Elimination diet - cut out all the top food allergens for a period of 6 weeks.
+Elimination diet - cut out all the top food allergens for a period of 6 weeks.
 Add one food back in at a time to see if symptoms return and identify that food as a trigger.

-- Muscle testing or applied Kinesiology - a biofeedback method testing for sensitivities to foods.
-If the person is able to hold their muscle in contraction without becoming weak when a food is introduced into their energy field, this is a positive feedback and that food is ok for that person.
+Muscle testing or applied kinesiology - a biofeedback method testing for sensitivities to foods.
+If the person is able to hold their muscle in contraction without becoming weak when a food is introduced into their energy field, this is a positive feedback, and that food is okay for that person.
 If your arm or muscle is not able to hold the strength, then that food is one that causes sensitivity.
-It is a useful tool for helping to diagnose food sensitivities.
+It is a valuable tool for helping to diagnose food sensitivities.
 (7)

 Healing the gut

-- Rotate the foods you eat - this helps keep the immune system calm
+Rotate the foods you eat - this helps keep the immune system calm

-- Take probiotics that help the beneficial bacteria in your gut to flourish - real improvement happens when you also change your diet to include foods that feed that good bacteria.
-L.fermentum found in Lacta-Biotic is a probiotic that supports breast health and improves gut health.
+Take probiotics that help the beneficial bacteria in your gut flourish - real improvement happens when you change your diet to include foods that feed that good bacteria.

-- Digestive enzymes can help break down your food making them easier to digest.
+Digestive enzymes can help break down your food, making them easier to digest.

 Reduce the amount of sugar you eat.
-Sugar has been found to be addictive.
+Sugar is addictive.
 Its reward of pleasure has been shown to mimic the reward and craving comparable to cocaine.
 (6) It is hard to break down and can end up hanging around in the bowels.
 It moves slowly through the intestines and feeds the bad bacteria.
-Symptoms of this include excess gas, belly aches and cramping.
+Symptoms of this include excess gas, belly aches, and cramping.

 Eating foods in moderation

 Taking medications to relieve symptoms does not treat the root cause and can sometimes cause more nutrient depletion and harm.
 Steroids are commonly given for skin issues but can be addictive.
-Acid blockers deplete vitamin B12, vitamin C, calcium, iron and magnesium.
-(8) Cutting out food sensitivities and healing the gut is a solution that is long term, improves overall health and will give you more energy and vitality to enjoy life.
+Acid blockers deplete vitamin B12, vitamin C, calcium, iron, and magnesium.
+(8) Cutting out food sensitivities and healing the gut is a long-term solution that improves overall health and gives you more energy and vitality to enjoy life.